-Believe it or not, I actually got A's and B's in the subject, but for many, many people math is just scary.
-Too bad you can't go through life without it.
+Believe it or not, I actually got A’s and B’s in the subject, but for many, many people math is just scary, but you can’t go through life without it.

-The National Mathematics Advisory Panel recently issued a report saying students who complete Algebra 2 are more than twice as likely to graduate from college.
-It recommended that students be required to learn fewer math topics, but to learn them more in depth.
+The National Mathematics Advisory Panel issued a report this week saying students who complete Algebra Two are more than twice as likely to graduate from college.
+It recommended that students be required to learn fewer math topics… but to learn them in depth.

-Here to talk math and finance is Jean Chatzky.
-She's the author of "Make Money, Not Excuses."
+Here to talk math and finance is Jean Chatzky, author of “Make Money, Not Excuses.”

 Jean Chatzky: Thank you so much for having me.